PumasAI/PumasProductManager.jl/README.md

 Tab completion is available for the product name as well as paths.

-This Initializes a new Pumas product installation at the provided path.
+This initializes a new Pumas product installation at the provided path.
 Use `.` for the current path.
 The path cannot contain a `Project.toml` or `Manifest.toml` file already.
 When no path is provided then a global environment is created.